Mac models that support HDR

 - Install the latest Apple software updates for macOS Catalina or later.
 Some HDR features are only available with the latest macOS.

-- Choose Apple menu > System Preferences, click Displays, then make sure High Dynamic Range is selected.
-It only appears on third-party displays that support HDR10, not on built-in displays.
-If you don't want to use HDR, untick this box.
+- Choose Apple menu > System Settings (or System Preferences), then click Displays.
+In Display Settings for the external display, make sure High Dynamic Range is turned on.
+This setting will only appear on third-party displays that support HDR10, not on built-in displays.
+If you don't want to use HDR, turn this setting off.

-- Choose Apple menu > System Preferences, then click Battery or Energy Saver.
-If “Optimise video streaming while on battery” is selected, your Mac saves energy by playing HDR video in SDR while on battery power.
+- Choose Apple menu > System Settings (or System Preferences), then click Battery or Energy Saver.
+Click the Options button, if present.
+If “Optimise video streaming while on battery” is turned on, your Mac saves energy by playing HDR video in standard dynamic range (SDR) while on battery power.
 To play in HDR, connect your Mac to a power source or untick this box.

 - Make sure your display supports HDR10.
 If the display has its own HDR setting, turn it on or set it to prefer HDR when available.